 One of the primary differences between coffee and espresso is how they are made: For most other coffee brewing methods, the extraction process takes place over a moderate amount of time (4–5 minutes) either by full-immersion steeping, like in a French press or through a kind of progressive extraction aided by the force of gravity, like with a pour-over or drip brewer.

 Espresso, on the other hand, is brewed using the force of significant additional pressure.
 (Think of the “press” in “espresso” as a reminder.)
-In the original days of espresso coffee, this pressure was created using steam power; today, most modern espresso machines use electric pumps that can force water through the bed of coffee grounds at 9 atmospheric bars of pressure, or about 130 pounds.
-This pressurized brewing allows the extraction to happen much faster, typically between 20 and 30 seconds.
+In the original days of brewing espresso coffee, this pressure was created using steam power; today, a modern espresso machine uses electric pumps that can force water through the bed of coffee grounds at 9 atmospheric bars of pressure, or about 130 pounds.
+This pressurized brewing method allows the extraction to happen much faster, typically between 20 and 30 seconds.

 Espresso is a concentrate; coffee is diluted